 They are all folding electric bikes, so they are easy to fold and transport anywhere you need to go.

-So, although there are significantly fewer options than Rad Power Bikes, it might just be the one for you.
+So, although there are fewer different types of electric bikes than Rad Power Bikes has, the extensive variations might just offer the right one for you.

 The Lectric e-bikes have a lot of speed and offer a smooth ride, thanks to the five pedal assist levels.
 No matter what type of weather or conditions you are riding in, the mechanical disc brakes on the Lectric e-bikes will help you to brake as soon as you need to.